-Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-Eastern Time on June 14, 2017.
+Use any touch-tone telephone to transmit your voting instructions up until 11:59 P. M. Eastern Time on June 18, 2018.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid pre-addressed envelope we have provided, or if you do not have the envelope, return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid pre-addressed envelope we have provided, or if you do not have the envelope, return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

-E26816-P91142 KEEP THIS PORTION FOR YOUR RECORD: DETACH AND RETURN THIS PORTION ONLY THIS PROX (Y C ARD IS VA LID ONL Y WHEN SIGNED AND DATED.
-DHBAR, INC. The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Directors Ο Π Π Nominees: 0 0 0 Jon L. Stern Marc E. Goldberg The Board of Directors recommends you vote FOR proposa ls 2 a nd 3.
+MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW: E46968-P09728 KEEP THI PORTION FOR YOU IR RECORD THIS PROX (Y CA ARD IS VA LID ON LY WHEN SIGNED AND DATED.
+DETACH A ND RETURN THIS PO RTION ONL OHBA AR, INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following: All All Except number(s) of the nominee(s) on the line below. $\neg$ 1.
+Election of Directors 0 0 0 - 1 Nominees: • 01) Albion J. Fitzgerald 04) Jon L. Stern 02) Dr. Nir Barzilai 05) John M. Amatruda 03) Dr. Pinchas Cohen 1 The Board of Directors recommends you vote FOR proposa ls 2 a nd 3.
 For Against Abstain 2.
-To approve amendments to the Comp any's Amended and Restat ted 2011 Eq uity incen tive Plan and certain related matters. Ο Ο D З. To ratify the Audit Committee's appo December 31, 2017. intment of Marcum LLP a s the Comp any's Inde ependent registered public accounting firm for the ye ear ending 0 0 0 For a address Changes/Comments, mark here. Π (see reverse for instructions) U Pleas se sign exactly as your name(s) appear(s) ers should each sign personally.
-All holde hereon.
-When signi rs must sign.
-If a corp ng as ioratic attorney, ex n or partner ecutor, ad ship, pleas iministrator, or other fiduciary, please give full title as : se sign in full corporate or partnership name by authoriz such.
-Joint zed officer.
-Signa ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) D ate
+To ratify the Audit Committee's appointment of Marcum LLP as the Company's independent registered public accounting firm for the year ending December 31, 2018.
+0 0 3.
+To approve an amendment to the Company's Amended and Restated 2011 Equity Incentive Plan.
+0 0 For (see address Changes/Comments, mark here. reverse for instructions) 0 Plea ase sign exactly as your name(s) appear(s) hereon.
+When signi ners should each sign personally.
+All holders must sign.
+If a corp ng as a oratio attorney, e n or partne recutor, ac rship, plea dministrator, or other fiduciary, please give full title as such.
+Join se sign in full corporate or partnership name by authorized officer : Sign nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date